 The crowds are drawn not only to the beauty of the place but to the many award-winning wines produced only of Texas fruit (and even labeled with Texas symbols like the longhorn named “Rawhide” who graces their Malbec label).
 Though only for sale in the Lone Star State, the quality of the Becker wines has been recognized as far as the White House – you can see the Presidential menus featuring the good stuff hanging in the entryway.

-Tasting Fee: $12 for six samples and a souvenir wine glass; special library tasting experiences are also available on Saturdays with a reservation
+Tasting Fee: $20 for six samples and a souvenir wine glass

 Grape Creek Vineyards

 The first two things you encounter arriving at Grape Creek Vineyards are the limestone belltower and the banner telling you that you’ve just arrived at “Tuscany in Texas.”
-Once inside the Tuscan-style villa that overlooks the vineyards, you can try any of the 14 varietals and blends on offer or take a further tour of the grounds and production area.
-On the weekends, you can enjoy a glass on the patio with live music, which is soon to be complemented by the opening of a trattoria in the spring of 2015.
+Once inside the Tuscan-style villa that overlooks the vineyards, you can try any of the 14 varietals and blends on offer, take a further tour of the grounds and production area, or try out Stout’s Trattoria.
+On the weekends, you can enjoy a glass on the patio with live music.

 Grape Creek Vineyards was one of the first vineyards in Fredericksburg, opening their doors in the mid-1980s.
 Current owners Brian and Jennifer Heath took over and expanded the winery in 2006, and it continues to be family-owned and operated.
 Two of its most well-recognized creations are the Viognier, which a staff member called, “everything that’s good about Texas – wildflowers, honey, and fruit,” and the Bellissimo, bold and spicy, reminiscent of Sangiovese.
 Both of these happened to be my personal favorites during my tasting.